bing1980/Pro-Git/Chapter 3 - Git Branching.md

 After you’ve resolved each of these sections in each conflicted file, run **git add** on each file to mark it as resolved.
 Staging the file marks it as resolved in Git.

+If you want to use a graphical tool to resolve these issues, you can run **git mergetool**, which fires up an appropriate visual merge tool and walks you through the conflicts:
+**$ git mergetool**
+> This message is displayed because 'merge.tool' is not configured.
+See 'git mergetool --tool-help' or 'git help config' for more details.
+'git mergetool' will now attempt to use one of the following tools:
+opendiff kdiff3 tkdiff xxdiff meld tortoisemerge gvimdiff diffuse diffmerge ecmerge
+p4merge araxis bc3 codecompare vimdiff emerge
+Merging:
+index.html
+Normal merge conflict for 'index.html':
+{local}: modified file
+{remote}: modified file
+Hit return to start merge resolution tool (opendiff):

+After you exit the merge tool, Git asks you if the merge was successful.
+If you tell the script that it was, it stages the file to mark it as resolved for you.
+You can run git status again to verify that all conflicts have been resolved:
+**$ git status**
+> On branch master
+All conflicts fixed but you are still merging.
+(use "git commit" to conclude merge)
+Changes to be committed:
+modified: index.html

+If you’re happy with that, and you verify that everything that had conflicts has been staged, you can type **git commit** to finalize the merge commit:
+**Merge branch 'iss53'**

+> Conflicts:
+index.html
+> #
+> # It looks like you may be committing a merge.
+> # If this is not correct, please remove the file
+> # .git/MERGE_HEAD
+> # and try again.
+> # Please enter the commit message for your changes.
+Lines starting
+> # with '#' will be ignored, and an empty message aborts the commit.
+> # On branch master
+> # All conflicts fixed but you are still merging.
+> #
+> # Changes to be committed:
+> # modified: index.html
+> #